OrbitNTNU/zephyr-tms570/README.md

-This repository acts as a Zephyr module, implementing support for custom Orbit NTNU hardware.
-This includes custom SoC support, such as for the `TI TMS570LS1224` SoC, aswell as board configuration files.
+This repository acts as a Zephyr module, implementing support for the FramSat-1 and FramSat1.5 on board computer.
+This includes custom SoC support for the `TI TMS570LS1224` SoC, aswell as board configuration files.

 ## Usage
 In order to use the `TMS570LS1224` SoC, the included big-endian `arm-none-eabi`